 We may never know the truth about what happened to Malaysian Flight 370 or the Roanoke settlement.
 The best we can do is hope it never happens to us.
 Here are some of the spookiest mass disappearances in history.

-Founded in August 1585, the Roanoke Colony was located in what is now present-day North Carolina.
+Founded in August 1587, the Roanoke Colony was located in what is now present-day North Carolina.
 It was one of America's first colonies and the first English child born on American soil was delivered there.
-It is also the location of one of the world's most horrific mass disappearances.
+It is also the location of one of the world's most mysterious mass disappearances.

 Governor John White and a cadre of 100 men shipped off to Europe from Roanoke on a supply trip.
 When they returned three years later, the Roanoke Colony was abandoned.
-The only clue as to what happened was an etching of the word "CROATOAN" into a tree.
-Many suspect that the neighbor Croatoan Indians either massacred the settlers or subsumed them.
+The only clue as to what happened was an etching of the word "CROATOAN" into a post.
+Many suspect that the neighboring Croatoan tried either massacred the settlers or subsumed them.

 The Anasazi Indians arose in southern Utah around 1500 BCE.
 Seven centuries ago, they began living in cliff dwellings high atop canyon walls.
 These cliff dwellings are still there today, but the people left long ago.
 Researchers believe that some cataclysmic event drove them away.
 In the late 1200s, something threatened them.
 Was it nomadic raiders?
 Was it a terrible drought that seized the Southwest from 1276 to 1299?
-Was it war from within—violence, bloodshed, and even cannibalism?
+Was it conflict from within - violence, bloodshed, and even cannibalism?
 No one knows.

 Though the Ancestral Puebloans were once called Anasazi Indians, their descendants, modern Puebloans, have argued that the name "Anasazi" is offensive.
-It means "ancient enemies."
+It means "Enemy Ancestors."

 Off the coast of Chile, 1,100 miles from the nearest island, lies Rapa Nui, which to Westerners is known as Easter Island.
 In 800 CE, Polynesian explorers arrived on this lush, 63-square-mile paradise.
 They began building.
 When the Europeans came in 1722, they discovered 400 statues, many 13 feet tall and as heavy as 14 tons, but almost no inhabitants.
 Easter Island was barren and empty.